inzheneher/ClientServer/README.md

 4. The server must support the simultaneous servicing multiple clients.

-5. The source code should have no comments.
+5. The source code should have comments.

 6. It is desirable to provide an application unit tests.